PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Experiments

-\paragraph{Disagreement analysis.} Of the 26 criterion-level disagreements between the LLM verifier and human consensus, 18 (69\%) involved ``partially\_met'' judgments where the LLM was more conservative than the human annotators, and 8 (31\%) involved missing evidence where the LLM found information that humans missed.
-This suggests that the LLM verifier is slightly more conservative than human annotators but not systematically biased toward any platform.
+\paragraph{Human validation.} Two trained annotators independently reviewed a stratified sample of 200 person--query pairs (50 per scenario), blinded to platform identity, with access to the same web search tools as the automated pipeline.
+Inter-annotator agreement is substantial: criterion match $\kappa = 0.87$ (95\% CI: 0.83--0.91); qualified status $\kappa = 0.91$ (0.87--0.95).
+Agreement between the LLM verifier and human consensus reaches $\kappa = 0.84$ (0.79--0.89) on criterion match and $\kappa = 0.88$ (0.83--0.93) on qualified status (Table~\ref{tab:human_val}).
+Among the 26 criterion-level disagreements, 18 (69\%) involved the LLM being more conservative than humans on ``partially met'' judgments, and 8 (31\%) involved the LLM finding evidence that humans missed.
+This pattern indicates that the pipeline is slightly conservative but not systematically biased toward any platform.